What if I am charged for texts, don't have a device, or need assistance with device expenses?

-No. Higher education institutions are known to a big target for cyber criminals, particularly universities where a significant amount of research is done.
-Universities house a great deal of sensitive data of value to cyber criminals, and, by their nature, have an open-access, decentralized environment.
+No. Higher education institutions are known to be a big target for cyber criminals, particularly universities where a significant amount of research is done.
+Universities house a great deal of sensitive data of value to cyber criminals and, by their nature, have an open-access, decentralized environment.

 One of the reasons U-M is expanding the use of Duo institution-wide is to significantly decrease the likelihood of a successful cyber attack or data breach.

 If I use Duo, will “Big Brother” be watching me?